lukeed/taskr/docs/README.md

   }
   ```

-+ Fly API takes the pipeline metaphor to the next level:
++ Fly API allows you to compose tasks similar to a pipeline, but it's not limited to the stream metaphor.

   ```js
   export default function* () {